fireheartjerry/AMC-Helper/README.md

 * Timed contests (updated with each AMC).
 * Score calculation and whether or not you qualified for AIME.
 * You can re-try incorrect questions, and choose to view the solution.

-# THIS IS NOW DEPRECATED, THERE IS AN IMPROVED MOCK GENERATOR ON TOPSOJ: HTTPS://WWW.TOPSOJ.COM